rootchain/pcspecsdraft/forking.md

 Chains described in this specification can never be forked.

-Once block is finalized it cannot be forked or otherwise whole chain is terminated.
+Once block is finalized it cannot be forked or otherwise whole chain is terminated at pre-fork height.

 Read more about implications of inforkability [below](#implications).